devmchechi/ai-data-chatbot/README.rst

 AI Data Chatbot Usage Steps
 =======================

-Step 1) Create the clone of the repository in your created virtual environment
+Step 1) Create the clone of the repository

 .. code:: bash